Additional Classes

 [email protected]

 Through interactive class lectures, class discussions and personal Bible reading, students will gain a deeper understanding of the breadth and depth of theological themes of the Old and New Testaments.
 Attention will be given to how the two testaments interconnect, especially through prophecy, as well as to the various literary forms and historical/cultural contexts of the Bible.
-Furthermore, the skills of inductive Bible study will be taught so that each student will be prepared for life-long, life-changing study of the Bible.

-*The teacher will provide each student a Composition Notebook or an online equivalent for Bible study journaling assignments.
+*The teacher will provide each student a Composition Notebook or an online equivalent for Bible

-Communication and Supply Fee: $10
+Copy and Supply Fee: $15

 [email protected]

 Through interactive class lectures, class discussions and personal Bible reading, students will gain a deeper understanding of the breadth and depth of theological themes of the Old and New Testaments.
 Attention will be given to how the two testaments interconnect, especially through prophecy, as well as to the various literary forms and historical/cultural contexts of the Bible.
-Furthermore, the skills of inductive Bible study will be taught so that each student will be prepared for life-long, life-changing study of the Bible.

-*The teacher will provide each student a Composition Notebook or an online equivalent for Bible study journaling assignments.
+*The teacher will provide each student a Composition Notebook or an online equivalent for Bible

-Communication and Supply Fee: $10
+Copy and Supply Fee: $15

 Church History and Major Worldviews – Reid Thomas, Instructor